nodamu/nodamu/README.md

-# Hi there 👋:fire: :juggling_person:
+# Hi there 👋
-I'm <strong>Nicholas</strong>, a software engineer interested in <em>Computer Vision, MLOps, Cloud, Open source projects, Distributed Systems and building tech communities</em>.
+I'm <strong>Nicholas</strong>, an engineer specializing in <em>Cloud Native Technologies, ML, Computer Vision, Distributed Systems and building tech communities</em>.
 If you find anything interesting in my repo feel free to fork and make pull requests.

 ## Reach me